Bodie Island Lighthouse on the Outer Banks NC

 The structure consisted of a brick tower that was 54-feet high and crowned with a lantern 10 feet in diameter.
 In addition, a home for one lighthouse keeper was built out of wood as well as a brick cistern and two outhouses.

 Soon after the tower was completed, it was apparent something was amiss as the lighthouse began to lean to one side.
-Apparently, the foundation had not been designed to accommodate the soils on which the structure had been built upon, causing it to settle unevenly.
+Apparently, the foundation had not been designed to accommodate the soils upon which the structure had been built, causing it to settle unevenly.
 Yikes!

 The lighthouse used not a Fresnel lens-like its future versions, but instead, a revolving lighting apparatus made up of fourteen lamps and reflectors that frequently did not operate as intended.